 a standard Bicycle back design.
 There is also a Safety back that was issued as a standard

 Bicycle deck, No. 65 in Mrs.

 Robinson's list.
-See an enlargement of the Junior Safety back from a USPC brochure, below.
+See an enlargement of the Junior Safety back from a USPCC brochure, below.

 Despite being offered for many years, the Junior

-brand is extremely difficult to find, especially in its original box.
-The joker, with the
+brand is extremely difficult to find, especially in its original box, and particularly rare in the

 Note that both the joker and the Safety back design

 feature the wheel with three wings that was also used as the logo for the League of American

 Wheelmen.
 For more information about the L.A.W., please see the